SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 {% include docs/feature_version.html content=version_note %}

 The media component is a low-level component that is used to render a single media item.
-Although many types of media exist, such as images, videos, PDFs, and so on, the media component currently only renders images.
+Although the back end could provide any type of media for a media item, the media component is currently limited to render images only.
+The type of image is not limited to a technical format, such as `png` or `jpg`.
+Every image format that can be rendered in an image element is supported, including `svg`.
 The media component renders specific images for different screen sizes and resolutions, so that each user has an optimized version of the image.

-There are two main types of images that are rendered in Spartacus: product images, and content images.
+There are two main types of images that are rendered in Spartacus: product images and content images.
 Both types use the same technical implementation, but the semantics of the content is slightly different for each.

 **Note:** Icons are a special type of image and are not rendered with the media component.
 For more information, see [Icon Library]({{ site.baseurl }}{% link _pages/dev/styling-and-page-layout/icon-library.md %}).

 ## Responsive Media

 The image structure that is used in SAP Commerce Cloud consists of a media container that holds multiple media items.
 The media items inside a container are distinguished by a media format.
-The media format is used to provide the same media for various different screen sizes.
+The media format is used to provide the same media for various different screen sizes or placements.

 The media formats for product images and for content images are different, and their use also differs.